 There were so many cool new hotel openings in Africa in the ’16 and ’17 that we decided to follow our Top Worldwide Hotel Openings 2016 feature with a list focused squarely on this part of the world.
 The hotels, lodges and safari camps featured here are new additions to our bucket list.

-Africa is hot—in more than one sense—especially for the discerning traveler who is on the lookout for a bit of adventure on top of luxury accommodation.
-That said, our list is not just about safaris.
-Some fantastic beach resorts are also here, and other head-turners we want to visit ASAP.
+In recent years, many destinations in Africa popped on the radar of the discerning travelers who are on the lookout for a bit of adventure on top of luxury accommodation.
+But our list of hotel openings in Africa is not just about safaris.
+Some fantastic beach resorts are also here, including an excellent island resort in Seychelles.

 We kick off with a truly unique property.
 This new camp from Asilia Africa comprises only seven “guest rooms”, domed structures of canvas and glass, reminiscent of the creations from Buckminster Fuller’s sketchbook.
 Each tented accommodation has its own wood-burning fireplace, en suite bathroom and stylish furniture, and other than the guest tents, the lodge also has a lounge, dining room, bar, and a central fire pit—which is a great place to return to after a day of exploring the wildlife-rich Ngorongoro.
 The Highlands is built on the edge of the crater, at almost 3000m above sea level, ensuring wonderful views over the iconic Serengeti landscape.